Chicago police investigating 'disturbing' Facebook Live video

 Cox Media Group National Content Desk

+Chicago police have charged four black suspects with hate crimes and battery charges in an attack on a disabled white man that was posted live to social media, according to the Associated Press.

-A Facebook Live video that appears to show a man being tied up by several people is being investigated by Chicago police, Fox 32 News reported.
+The Facebook Live video appeared to show a man being tied up and tortured by several people.

 BuzzFeed News reported that the video was shot by a black woman who turns the camera toward herself and other people throughout, although it shows a white man who has his mouth covered with duct tape and restrained with some sort of tied material.